wtfashwin/FinAgent-Multi-Agent-Financial-Insight-Engine/README.md

 ## Acknowledgments

-*   Thanks to all contributors who have helped shape FinAgent
 *   Inspired by the need for accessible financial analysis tools
 *   Built with open-source technologies including FastAPI, Streamlit, LangChain, and scikit-learn